Fears of more violence after worst London riots for years

 BOMBARDED WITH MISSILES, BOTTLES

-Police said 26 officers were injured as rioters bombarded them overnight with missiles and bottles, looted buildings including banks, shops and council offices, and torched three patrol cars near Tottenham police station.
+Police said 26 officers were injured as rioters bombarded them with missiles and bottles, looted buildings including banks, shops and council offices, and torched three patrol cars near Tottenham police station in north London.

+The riots erupted after a street protest over the fatal shooting of a man by armed officers this week turned violent.

-The disturbance was finally brought under control on Sunday after hours of sporadic clashes.
-Buildings were still shouldering, bricks littered the roads and burglar alarms continued to ring out.
+The disturbance was only finally brought under control on Sunday after hours of sporadic clashes.
+Buildings were still smouldering, bricks littered the roads and burglar alarms continued to ring out.

 APPEAL FOR CALM

-Local MP David Lammy said it was not known if everyone had escaped flats above shops that were gutted by fire.
+Local member of parliament David Lammy said they did not know if everyone had escaped flats above shops that were gutted by fire.
 "A community that was already hurting has now had the heart ripped out of it," he told reporters.

-Police and community leaders said local people had been horrified by what happened and appealed for calm.
+Police and community leaders said the community had been horrified by what happened and appealed for calm amid fears that further rioting could break out or spread to other areas.

-The riots come amid deepening gloom in Britain, with the economy struggling to grow while the government is imposing deep public spending cuts and tax rises brought into help eliminate a budget deficit which peaked at more than 10 percent of GDP.
+The riots also come amid deepening gloom in Britain, with the economy struggling to grow amid deep public spending cuts and tax rises brought into help eliminate a budget deficit which peaked at more than 10 percent of GDP.

 "Tottenham is a deprived area.
 Unemployment is very, very high ... they are frustrated," said Uzodinma Wigwe, 49, who was made redundant from his job as a cleaner recently.